-The spreading of traction and rolling wear across the wheel profile when running on straight lines is determined by the lateral movement of the wheel/rail contact patch.
-Estimating a stochastic lateral wheelset displacement with normal Gaussian distribution, the wear distribution across the wheel tread profile can be represented by a probability of the normal distribution with a suitable standard deviation of wheelset displacement $y_w$ displayed as a function of the position of contact point (centre of the contact patch) on the wheel profile for the relevant wheelset displacement.
-Fig. 7 represents this estimated wear distribution for the profiles S1002, PF000 and PF602 and for a standard deviation of wheelset amplitude 4.6 mm.
+The wear spreading across the wheel profile when running on straight lines is determined by the lateral movement of the wheel/rail contact patch.
+Estimating a stochastic lateral wheelset displacement with normal Gaussian distribution, the wear distribution across the wheel tread profile can be represented by a probability of the normal distribution with a suited standard deviation of wheelset displacement y_w displayed as a function of the position of contact point (centre of the contact patch) on the wheel profile for the relevant wheelset displacement, see Fig. 7.
+Fig. 8 represents this estimated wear distribution for the profiles S1002, PF000 and PF602 and for a standard deviation of wheelset amplitude 4.6 mm.
 Compared with measured wheel wear due to traction creep, the wear estimation shows a good qualitative agreement regarding the location of maximum wear and the asymmetry of the wear distribution.
 The qualitative difference on the field side is related to the wear due to tread brake not considered in this assessment.
-This wear estimation, however, is only a rough prediction and can not be used for a service on lines with significant percentage of curves.
+This wear estimation, however, is only a rough prediction, suited for a service on lines with small percentage of curves..
+It can be used in conditions, in which the rails maintain certain shapes with very small variation, e.g. using one nominal rail profile maintained regularly by grinding.